- Fraud Protection

 Transact only through secure websites.

-- Do business only with companies you know and trust and never disclose banking details on any third party sites or sites not owned by Citi®.
-When accessing Citibank® Online, make sure you enter www.citibank.com.ph as the website address.
+- Do business only with companies you know and trust, and never disclose banking details on any third party sites or sites not owned by Citi®.
+When accessing Citibank Online, make sure you type in "www.citibank.com.ph" directly into your browser address before you login.

 - Citibank® Online uses 256-bit encryption which converts your data into a code making your information hard to decode by hackers.